Quattro99/PowerShellScripts/Exchange Online/EOP_MDO/README.md

 |**Message** (_CustomExternalBody_)|Blank|Blank|Blank||

 ### EOP anti-spam policy settings

-To create and configure anti-spam policies, see [Configure anti-spam policies in EOP](anti-spam-policies-configure.md).

 Wherever you select **Quarantine message** as the action for a spam filter verdict, a **Select quarantine policy** box is available.
 Quarantine policies define what users are able to do to quarantined messages, and whether users receive quarantine notifications.
 For more information, see [Anatomy of a quarantine policy](quarantine-policies.md#anatomy-of-a-quarantine-policy).

 If you _change_ the action of a spam filtering verdict to **Quarantine message** when you create anti-spam policies the Defender portal, the **Select quarantine policy** box is blank by default.
 A blank value means the default quarantine policy for that spam filtering verdict is used.
 These default quarantine policies enforce the historical capabilities for the spam filter verdict that quarantined the message as described in the table [here](quarantine-end-user.md).
 When you later view or edit the anti-spam policy settings, the quarantine policy name is shown.